Estonia

 Considerations

-- !Long, dark winters with only 6 hours of daylight in December and average temperatures around -5°C (23°F)
+- !Long, cold, dark winters with ~6 hours of daylight in December

-- !Small expat community compared to Western European destinations—can feel isolated outside Tallinn
+- !Small population (~1.3M) means smaller expat community outside Tallinn